 When designing a course, it is important for professors to think through how they can create a more accessible course that enables all students to engage with the materials and be successful.
 Please review the various resources in this section about how to design an accessible course and create accessible course materials.
 If you have any questions or would like to suggest some resources, please contact firstname.lastname@example.org.

+The motivation to create an accessible course stems from a larger understanding of the importance of creating an accessible environment, which is accomplished through Universal Design.
 By definition, Universal Design is "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
 The term “Universal Design” is borrowed from the movement in architecture and product development that calls for curb cuts, automatic doors, video captioning, speakerphones, and other features to accommodate a vast variety of users, including those with disabilities.
 Experience shows that everyone benefits from Universal Design features.
 When designers apply UD principles, their products and environments meet the needs of potential users with a variety of characteristics.
 Disability is just one of many characteristics that an individual might possess.